From Teacher who Loved Writing to Author who Loves Storytelling

 Born in the seaside town of Southport on the North West Coast of England, I spent 11 years living and teaching in London before settling back up north in Liverpool in 2011.
 I was an Early Years Teacher for 18 years which complemented my love of all things creative, books and words.
 Since leaving teaching I've changed from a teacher who loved writing into an author who loves storytelling.

 By storytelling I mean traditional oral storytelling, allowing the listener to let their imagination run free.
 With my mascot Lamby and the rest of the Little Lamb Tales team, I tell stories at Primary schools, community events, festivals and libraries.
 Sometimes I take my beautiful van Buttercup with me too.
-She's a vintage camper van and she loves travelling to festivals during the summer months.
-She's hoping to appear in one of my books soon.
+She's a vintage VW camper van and she loves travelling to festivals during the summer months.
+She even appears in her very own book.

-My proudest moment?
-Being asked to write two bespoke books for The Bobby Colleran Trust and their Slow Down For Bobby Campaign.
+I love collaborating and in 2016 I started to work alongside The Bobby Colleran Trust and their Slow Down For Bobby Campaign.
 This is a Liverpool based charity set up following the tragic death of Bobby aged just 6 years old.
 His parents and family asked me to write two books both to remember Bobby and promote road safety.
-The campaign is gathering momentum and is spreading beyond Merseyside.
-Primary Schools can get in touch to enquire about a FREE assembly by contacting me at email@example.com.

-I'm am currently working in collaboration with Hal's Books A series of books which feature a main character with Autism.
-The characters, character names, some of the story ideas and the illustrations have all been provided by 16 year old Will Hawkes.
-Will has autism and wanted to create a book that he and others like him could relate to. .
+Another collaboration I'm proud of is with Hal's Books A series of books which feature a main character with Autism.
+The characters, character names, some of the story ideas and the illustrations have all been provided by Will Hawkes.
+Will is autistic and wanted to create a book that he and others like him could relate to. .
 Since releasing the books, Will has grown in confidence and has been commissioned to illustrate for other people including author Lorna McCann.
 He is now studying art and design at Edge Hill University.

 So what do I get up to when I'm not writing?
 I love walking, camping in Buttercup, reading, music, going to gigs and the beach.
-I'm also rather partial to chocolate and my favourite animals are elephants but don't tell Lamby!
+I'm also rather partial to chocolate, gin and my favourite animals are elephants but don't tell Lamby!